rbitas/nosql-challenge/README.md

 Assign the establishments collection to a variable to prepare the collection for use.

 # Part 2: Update the Database:

-The magazine editors have some requested modifications for the database before you can perform any queries or analysis for them.
-Make the following changes to the establishments collection:
 Add the following information to the database:
 {
     "BusinessName":"Penang Flavours",